 Did you run apt-get and rpi-update to get the latest software and firmware?
-After many months of aggravation, it finally worked right after an update mid October 2013.
+After many months of aggravation, the device driver for the USB audio adapter finally worked right after an update mid October 2013.

 More tips for troubleshooting USB audio adapters can be found here: